dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 <a name="cosmos-partition-key"></a>

-### Cosmos: Partition key is now added to the primary key
+### Azure Cosmos DB: Partition key is now added to the primary key

 [Tracking Issue #15289](https://github.com/dotnet/efcore/issues/15289)